 Microsoft has already announced that those Windows users running Windows 10 will get a free upgrade to Windows 11.
-That means if you are running genuine Windows 10 OS without paying, you can update your OS to Windows 11.
+That means if you are running a genuine Windows 10 OS without paying, you can update your OS to Windows 11.
 However, there is a cache.
 Apart from the 4GB RAM and other requirements, Microsoft has added two more hardware specifications: Secure Boot and TPM 2.0.
-Secure Boot and TPM 2.0 should be enabled on your PC BIOS/UEFI, then only you will get a free upgrade to Windows 10.
+Secure Boot and TPM 2.0 should be enabled on your PC BIOS/UEFI; only then will you get a free upgrade to Windows 10.

 If you are using an old PC and want to see if they support Secure Boot and TPM 2.0, you can run Microsoft PC Health Check, WhyNot11, or Checkit.
 All this software shows you the detailed specifications of your PC and if your PC supports installing Windows 11.
 After running any of the tools, if you are disappointed that your PC does not support TPM 2.0 or Secure Boot or both and want to bypass the requirement of TPM 2.0 and Secure Boot, it is possible.
 You can refer to our exclusive guide on bypassing TPM 2.0 and Secure Boot on Windows 11 ISO.
 It is also possible to neglect TPM 2.0 and Secure Boot necessity and create a bootable USB flash drive for Windows 11.